 Qn 2.
 What policy can I buy if I am doing a RTW trip during my sabbatical year?

 Ans: You can buy an annual global travel insurance policy that will cover you for the entire year.
 However, do note that annual policy plans usually have a maximum trip length for each trip taken during the year.
-For example, ePROTECT travel insurance annual policy only covers the insured up to 90 days per trip.
+For example, Tiq Travel Insurance annual policy only covers the insured up to 90 days per trip.

 Qn 3.
 I did not seek medical treatment until the third day after I returned from my trip.
 Am I still eligible for claims?